Everyone Has the Potential to Write a Book

 - she padded into the room (it was 7am, she’d just got up and was wearing slippers)

-Changing the verb has altered the picture created in your reader’s mind.
+Changing the verb alters the picture you create in your reader’s mind.

 Every secret of a writer’s soul, every experience of his life, every quality of his mind, is written large in his works.— Virginia Woolf